 For years we’ve dreamed of visiting the famed Banaue rice terraces of Ifugao in the Philippines.
 These rice terraces are commonly known as the “8th wonder of the world”.
 But, when we started researching our trip, stories of deterioration due to climate change, irresponsible tourism and the migration of young people made us hesitant to make the long and inconvenient journey.

 However, since we were going to be in the Philippines anyway we decided to go and see for ourselves.
 After all, if these spectacular collaborations between man and nature were in danger of disappearing then that alone is a reason to go now.

 We are so glad we did.
 It was just as beautiful as the photos we’d seen.
 It felt like we’d stepped back in time to catch a glimpse of life as it was centuries ago.

 The construction and cultivation of the Banaue rice terraces began more than 2,000 years ago.
 The Ifugao tribes people carved the terraces into the hillside with their bare hands creating steps climbing thousands of feet into the sky.

 They then planted the rice and created a system of harvesting water from the mountaintop forests which they used to flood the rice fields.
 Understandably they are considered to be one of the most impressive engineering feats of all time.

-The terraces themselves and the art of cultivation has since been handed down from generation to generation and still today the rice is cultivated and harvested purely by hand by the same families from centuries ago.
+The terraces themselves and the art of cultivation have since been handed down from generation to generation.
+Still today rice is cultivated and harvested purely by hand by the same families from centuries ago.
 The tradition has also been maintained that all the communities work together on a rotating schedule at planting and harvest time.

 This means that there has never been any need for hired hands.
-Sadly though this may change as many of the young generation are now opting to move to the cities seeking a different life.
+Sadly though this may change as many of the younger generations are now opting to move to the cities seeking a different life.